Speciality

 Cover-up FAQ

-Most tattoos can be covered, but the result depends on the old tattoo's colour, density, size, and placement.
-Dark, heavily saturated tattoos require a larger and darker cover-up.
-Faded or lighter tattoos offer more design flexibility.
-I assess every case individually from photos.
+Most tattoos can be covered, but every case needs assessment first.
+Old ink colour, density, darkness, size, placement, scarring, skin condition, available space, and the new idea all affect what is possible.
+Dark or heavily saturated tattoos need a larger and darker cover-up.
+Faded or lighter tattoos offer more design freedom, and some tattoos may benefit from laser lightening first.

-A clear close-up of the old tattoo and a wider shot showing the entire area, both in good natural light.
-Include any ideas you have for the new design.
+Send a clear close-up photo of the old tattoo and a wider shot showing the whole area and body placement.
+Use good natural light, include any ideas or references for the new design, and mention scarring, raised skin, previous laser, or healing problems if relevant.

 Ready for a fresh start?